apache-hb/cthulhu/data/docs/contrib.md

 ### Where to put new code

 When adding a new module consider how much of the compiler needs access to it.
-Treat levels of access as if they were permission levels, with @ref Common being the highest level.
-If a library will only ever be used by a user facing tool, it should be part of the @ref Support set of modules.
-When a module needs to be available to drivers it should be in @ref Runtime, the core compiler set.
-And if a module is going to be used extensively, and perhaps outside of the cthulhu project it should be placed in @ref Common.
+Treat levels of access as if they were permission levels, with @ref common being the highest level.
+If a library will only ever be used by a user facing tool, it should be part of the @ref support set of modules.
+When a module needs to be available to drivers it should be in @ref runtime, the core compiler set.
+And if a module is going to be used extensively, and perhaps outside of the cthulhu project it should be placed in @ref common.

 ## Coding rules